Sitecore/developer-portal/data/markdown/pages/learn/faq/xm-cloud/features.md

 | Purchase history  | OOB Target based on a customer&#39;s previous purchase history on digital channels  | ✘ | ✔ |
 | Offline / omnichannel data  | OOB targeting based on offline behaviours such as store, branch, contact centre, or chat interactions.  | ✘ | ✔ |

-**What are the benefits of using XP2XMP over Sitecore XP****?**
+**What are the benefits of using XP2XMP over Sitecore XP** **?**

--**Developers Innovation and speed** : Front-end technology for fast delivery of experience customizations.
+- **Developers Innovation and speed** : Front-end technology for fast delivery of experience customizations.
--**Marketer Agility, Simplicity, and Results:** Leverage SaaS agile experimentation and 1:1 personalization powered by easy-to-use visual tools.
+- **Marketer Agility, Simplicity, and Results:** Leverage SaaS agile experimentation and 1:1 personalization powered by easy-to-use visual tools.
--**SaaS:** long-term advantages (operating, financial, scale, etc) -**Speed:** Brands can Innovate and implement changes quickly.
+- **SaaS:** long-term advantages (operating, financial, scale, etc)
+- **Speed:** Brands can Innovate and implement changes quickly.
 Pivot when needed and respond to business and market shifts with ease.
--**Personalization Maturity:** Sitecore Personalize makes it easy to get started with web personalization and mature to omnichannel personalization at whatever pace brands want to progress
+- **Personalization Maturity:** Sitecore Personalize makes it easy to get started with web personalization and mature to omnichannel personalization at whatever pace brands want to progress
--**Personalization everywhere** : Personalize all your content across every channel, device, and experience.
+- **Personalization everywhere** : Personalize all your content across every channel, device, and experience.
--**Real-time experimentation** : A/B test anything from a conversion page to a new feature or algorithm.
+- **Real-time experimentation** : A/B test anything from a conversion page to a new feature or algorithm.

--**Smarter decisions** : Recommend next-best-actions at every customer touchpoint with drag-and-drop decisioning.
+- **Smarter decisions** : Recommend next-best-actions at every customer touchpoint with drag-and-drop decisioning.
--**Easy integrations** : Bring your own AI and activate personalization across your whole stack.
+- **Easy integrations** : Bring your own AI and activate personalization across your whole stack.
--**Composable** : A personalization engine that will work on your current Sitecore experience, plus all your other digital experiences outside of Sitecore.
+- **Composable** : A personalization engine that will work on your current Sitecore experience, plus all your other digital experiences outside of Sitecore.